-Aboriginal Rules offers a rare behind-the-scenes look at the grassroots Aboriginal football experience that you may have heard about, but never seen before.
+Aboriginal Rules offers a rare behind-the-scenes look at the grassroots Aboriginal football experience that you may have heard about, but never witnessed before.

-Aboriginal Rules follows a year in the life of the Yuendumu Magpies Football Team as they battle it out in the red dirt of the Central Australian Outback.
-Yuendumu is about 300km north-west from Alice Springs in the Northern Territory.
+Aboriginal Rules follows a year in the life of the Yuendumu Magpies Football Team as they battle it out in the Central Australian outback on playgrounds made of red dirt.
+Yuendumu is about 300 kms north-west from Alice Springs in the Northern Territory.

-The dust, hard knocks and chaos of a bush footy game are all part of the complicated inter-tribal rivalry that is played out when any two teams meet.
-If you were in Melbourne you’d see a counsellor in a room.
-In Yuendumu you go hunting and then play a good match of footy.
+The dust, hard knocks and apparent chaos of a bush footy game are all part of the complicated inter-tribal rivalry that is played out when any two teams meet.
+In Yuendumu it is common that you go hunting and then play a good match of footy.

-Aboriginal Rules is an invitation to discover what it means to be a young Warlpiri Warrior fighting for a place in the team, and what it means for the coach to keep the team together, to get players attend training and ultimately to achieve their goal of winning.
+Aboriginal Rules is an invitation to discover what it means to be a young Warlpiri warrior fighting for a place in the team, and what it means for the coach to keep the team together, to get players attend training and ultimately lead them to victory.

-Football is the new dreaming that holds the balance in young men’s lives.
+Football is a new dreaming that helps young men balance their lives.

 Aboriginal Rules was made primarily for Aboriginal people by Aboriginal people in their own voice and on their own terms.